-You can specify with the interpreter service the information you need the interpreter to provide as they start the call and it is helpful if they provide their name, the patient's name and the language they will be interpreting as well as their phone number.
-This way the service provider can clearly see who they are and will know which patient's call to add them to.
+If interpreters will be arriving in the waiting area to be added to a Video Call, you can specify with the interpreter service the information you need the interpreter to provide as they start the call.
+It is helpful if they provide their name, the patient's name and the language they will be interpreting as well as their phone number.
+This way the healthservice provider can clearly see who they are and will know which patient's call to add them to.
 There are a couple of ways to do this using the entry fields for the caller when they start a video call:

 Start video call: Interpreter first name field is their full name and their language.
 The second name is the full name of the patient.
 All the information is seen in the waiting area under Caller.

 |This is how the interpreter information will look in the waiting area.
 In this example the name of the patient requiring the interpreter is John Longo.|

 Clinic admin configures extra caller entry fields in the Interpreter clinic.

 |The extra caller entry fields can be viewed in the waiting area dashboard columns if they have been set by the clinic admin as viewable by default.

 If they have not been set in the default view, you can edit the columns you view using the pen icon.

 You can also find this caller information by going to the 3 dots to the right of the caller's card and selecting Activity.